Biryani Aur Haleem: Plot

 The play starts with a monologue by Javed, one of the two beggars and quickly takes the form of a dialogue with the entry of his partner in mischief, Salim.
-The two beggars (protagonists), Salim (Sattya Bhagat Reddy) and Javed (Ahmed Quraishi),friends on the street.
+The two beggars meet on the street.
 They meet at a place and go over the happenings with each other.
 On that day, Salim goes begging to the home of well-known cook, Ismail Bhai (Rahim Aamir Ali Lalani).
 And also meet his wife, Pasha Bi (Deepti Girotra) and get a good thrashing from her.

 Ismail is invited by a Nawaab to demonstrate his culinary skills and make the best Hyderabadi biryani and haleem and bring it over.
 He is desperate for money and out to impress the Nawaab, he prepares a special Biryani and haleem and tells his wife, Pasha Bi, to hand it over to the delivery boy he would send.
 She is told that he recites a poem (sher) for her to recognize him.
 The delivery plan is overheard by Salim, the beggar, who is outside the cook's home.
 He calls over Javed and gives him new clothes and tells him to go as the delivery boy and recite the sher to Pasha Bi, to get the biryani and haleem pack.
 The plan works and successfully dupe Pasha Bi and eat the entire Biryani meant to be delivered to the Nawaab.
 The cook realises and catches the beggars.

 The play ends with the dialogue, Gaye the Bheek Maangne Javed aur Saleem, lekhar aagaye Biryani aur Haleem.

 The popular segment in the play is Pasha Bi's 2-minute, non-stop dialogue scolding the beggar, Salim, in Hyderabadi Urdu is loved by the audiences.